"Journey from Nectar to Honey: Uncover the Magic of Honey Production and Experience Beekeeping" press here

 far of Rethymnon with Venetians buildings in the background

-In the 13th century Rethymnon fell to the Venetians who, following an attack from the Arabs in 1562, built the famous Fortezza fortress which still stands today and is emblematic of the city.
+Moreover, the local culture and traditions are vibrantly alive, with music, mantinades, and folklore preserving the authenticity of the Cretan spirit, embodying a way of life that evolves while staying true to its roots.
+In the 13th century, Rethymnon City fell to the Venetians who, following an attack from the Arabs in 1562, built the famous Fortezza fortress which still stands today and is emblematic of the city.

 A significant portion of the Venetian city has also been preserved.
 Rethymnon experienced a cultural efflorescence in the 16th century, when numerous Rethymniot artists and scholars were active, not just in Crete but also in Venice.
 This high period ended when the city was conquered by the Turks.
 With Cretan independence in 1897, Rethymnon began once again to develop.